3101 University Blvd Ste. 345

-Dominique Baker is an Assistant Professor of Education Policy in the Annette Caldwell Simmons School of Education and Human Development and an Associate in the John Goodwin Tower Center for Political Studies.
-Her research focuses on the way that education policy affects the access and success of underrepresented students in higher education.
-She primarily investigates student financial aid, affirmative action, and policies that influence the ability to create an inclusive & equitable campus climate.
-Selected topics her research has focused on include the causal impact of undergraduate debt on credit accumulation, early-career earnings, and graduate school enrollment; the influence of precollege characteristics on the racial college completion gap; affirmative action; and, student collective action.
-She is currently a researcher with the Texas OnCourse Research Network, focusing on factors that influence the debt burden of Texas graduates.
+Dominique Baker is an Associate Professor of Education Policy in the Annette Caldwell Simmons School of Education and Human Development.
+Her research focuses on the way that education policy affects and shapes the access and success of underrepresented students in higher education.
+She primarily investigates student financial aid, affirmative action, and policies that influence the ability to create an inclusive and equitable campus climate.
+She is the 2021 Association for Education Finance & Policy Early Career Award winner, in recognition of the impact and promise of her scholarly career.

 Her research has been published in a variety of journals, including the American Educational Research Journal, Educational Evaluation and Policy Analysis, the Journal of Higher Education, the Journal of College Student Development, and Teachers College Record.
 Dr. Baker has testified before the Senate Committee on Banking, Housing, and Urban Affairs’s Subcommittee on Economic Policy on race, racism, and student loans.
 Her work and expertise have been highlighted by the Atlantic, the New York Times, the Washington Post, National Public Radio, the Chronicle of Higher Education, and Inside Higher Ed, among others.